CI-Problem-Visualizer/JenkinsEC2/Deployment/README.md

   restarting.
 The restart should not take long at all, just a few seconds.
 - Run `./jenkins_create_job.sh` to create the CodeSpyGlass pipeline job.
 - Set up the global pipeline library by running `./jenkins_create_library.py`.
+- Get the EC2 IP address using `./node_ip.sh` and go there in the browser to port 8080, to finish the Jenkins setup.
+- When asked which plugins to install choose "Choose my own plugins", and then install none (there's a button near the top to select none if necessary).
-- Now you should be able to run the 'CodeSpyGlass' pipeline job, and it should go green.
+- After that, you should be able to start using Jenkins normally.
+You should be able to see and run the 'CodeSpyGlass' pipeline job, and it should go green.